csalvaggio/ritcis/README.md

                         tile image extension [default is "png"]
 </pre>

-This script will create MNIST style datasets for the tiles in the specified resolution directory.
+This script will create MNIST style datasets for the tiles in the specified tile size directory.
 Tiles will be randomized and divided into 5/6 training data and 1/6 test data sets.
 This split can be modified in the code if desired.
 The database files are compressed using gzip to identically mimic the MNIST distribution.

 ## Requirements